apache/kylin/website/_docs20/tutorial/cube_build_performance.md

 67 % is used to build / process flat table and respect 30% to build the cube

-A lot of time is used in the first steps!
+A lot of time is used in the first steps.

 This time distribution is typical in a cube with few measures and few dim (or very optimized)

 Try to use ORC Format and compression on Hive input table (Snappy):